 As you may know, a large part of current SEO is how “authoritative” your page is considered by Google.

 This is all about the quality and number of references and links shooting back and forth and a great way to stay on top of this is to maximize the inbound links to your page.

 It’s as simple as putting a link to your site in areas like your Twitter profile or in blog posts.

-It’s surprising to this day how many people involved in SEO limit themselves to the concept of the Google or Bing search.
+It’s surprising to this day how many people involved in SEO limit themselves to the concept of Google or Bing search.

-It’s increasingly common for customers to search now using the built-in search tools on sites like Facebook and Twitter.
+It’s increasingly common for customers to search now using built-in search tools on sites like Facebook and Twitter.
 This has a good and bad side.